GreatSymphonia/pnp-server/README.md

 ## Autoinstall

 The directory **_autoinstall_** contains a script to get the basic function of updating a device to your desired software image.
-This is intended to use if you have a lot of identical (from one product family) devicecs running all with the same image and you just want them to updateed without any manual intervention.
+This is intended to use if you have a lot of identical (from one product family) devices running all with the same image and you just want them to updated without any manual intervention.

 ## ZTP